Recommendations

 Senior Film Conservator

 After experiencing the stylistic flair of Just One More Chance (1932), you are likely searching for more films that share its specific artistic vision.
-Unlock a new level of cinematic understanding with these Music alternatives.
+Unlock a new level of cinematic understanding with these Animation alternatives.

 Betty Boop entertains at a gambling den with Bimbo in attendance; Arthur Jarrett (film debut) sings the title song with a Bouncing Ball.

-The influence of Dave Fleischer in Just One More Chance can be felt in the way modern Music films handle stylistic flair.
+The influence of Dave Fleischer in Just One More Chance can be felt in the way modern Animation films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details